imsurajpal07/microservices/Distribu-ready with the Modular Monolith.md

 #### Step 2: Encapsulate Each Module

 - Each module should contain everything related to its purpose: APIs, logic, and data access layers.
-- In .NET, modules can map to assemblies or projects (class libraries), but the same applies to Java modules/packages.
+- Modules can map to assemblies or projects (class libraries), the same applies to Java modules/packages.

 #### Step 3: Handle the Database